 Written by Khalifa Allamah Riaz Ahmad Samdani

-The history of Islam stands witness to the fact that the spreading of its message to the furthest corners of the world are due to the tireless efforts of the Awliya Allah (Sufi saints) and the Ulema-e-Kiram (Islamic scholars).
+The history of Islam stands witness to the fact that the spreading of its message to the furthest corners of the world are due to the tireless efforts of the Awliya Allah (Friends of Allah i.e. saints) and the Ulama-e-Kiram (Islamic scholars).

-Khwaja Ghaznavi was born in 1902 in Ghazni, Afghanistan which is a city famous throughout Islamic history.
+Khwaja Ghaznavi was born in 1902 in Ghazni, Afghanistan, a city famous throughout Islamic history.

-His father, Khwaja Mohammad Akbar Khan, was a great devotee of Sayyidina Ghaws-ul Azaam Shaykh Abdul Qadir Jilani, hence the reason why he gave Khwaja Ghaznavi the beautiful name of ‘Ghulam Mohiuddin’.
+His father, Khwaja Mohammad Akbar Khan, was a great devotee (aashiq) of Sayyidina Ghawth ul Azaam Shaykh Abd al Qadir Jilani, hence he gave Khwaja Ghaznavi the beautiful name of ‘Ghulam Mohiuddin’.